Preparing for Surgery

 Arrange for Transportation

-For your safety, make plans to have a family member or responsible adult bring you to the hospital and take you home after your procedure.
-We need to know you’ve made these transportation arrangements before we can proceed with your surgery.
+For your safety, you are required to have a family member or responsible adult bring you to the hospital and take you home after your procedure.

 Day & Night Before Surgery